alexdallman1029/stock-analysis/README.md

     End Sub

 ### Analysis
 The refactored code worked more efficiently than the original code and is now more adaptable for a new, larger data set of stocks to analyze.
-Figures 1 and 2 show the original runtime for the code without setting a variable across arrays.
-Figures 3 and 4 show the refactored code.
+Figures 1 and 2 show the original runtimes for the code without setting a variable across arrays for years 2017 and 2018, which ran for 1.148438 and 1.18359 seconds, respectively.
+Figures 3 and 4 show the refactored runtimes for years 2017 and 2018, which both ran for 0.1914063 seconds.
+That is an improvement of 0.96 seconds for 2017 and 0.99 seconds for 2018.

 <br><b>Figure 1</b><br><br>
 <img src="https://github.com/alexdallman1029/stock-analysis/blob/main/Resources/VBA_Challenge_Orignial_2017.png" width="500"><br>